rdmtc/node-red-contrib-combine/README.md

 Defer a message with truthy payload for given time.
 If another message arrives with falsy payload the timer is cancelled.
-Keeps track on each topics state, only one message per topic will be sent until resetted by a falsy payload.
+Keeps track on each topics state, only one message per topic will be sent until reset by a falsy payload.

 ## License